turbonomic/tbutil/docs/K8S/INSTALL.md

     - `kubectl apply -f deploy-online.yaml`
 5. Open the bash shell in the pod using the command:
     - `kubectl exec -ti deploy/tbutil-{FLAVOUR} -- /bin/bash`
+6. Install the unlock key by copying the file you obtained earlier to `/home/tbutil/.tbutilissue`

 If you want to install an older release instead, then download it's zip file (as described in step 1 for off-line installation) and extract the "`volume.yaml`" and "`deploy-online.yaml`" files from that, review then and then run: